gillius/jalleg/README.md

 Getting Started
 ---------------

-There are 4 libraries built by the project:
+There are 3 libraries built by the project:

 1. **jalleg-binding:** Contains the JNA-based bindings themselves to load and use the Allegro library.
-2. **jalleg-rt-win32-x86-64:** Optional, contains within a Windows 64-bit pre-built Allegro DLL.
-If this JAR is included in your project, JNA will automatically unpack the DLL and use it when on Windows.
-Other OS may be added in the future.
 3. **jalleg-framework:** framework to make using the binding from Java easier and to support the examples.
 4. **jalleg-examples:** An example project using jalleg-binding and jalleg-rt.

-jalleg comes with a pre-built runtime for Java 64 bit on Windows.
+A companion project, [jalleg-rt](https://github.com/gillius/jalleg-rt), provides a pre-built runtime for Java 64 bit on Windows.
 If you want to run jalleg on Ubuntu, the easiest way is to [install from the PPA](https://wiki.allegro.cc/index.php?title=Install_Allegro_from_Ubuntu_PPAs).
 Jalleg will search for liballegro.so automatically on the normal ldpaths.
 If you build Allegro yourself (use WANT_MONOLITH), set AL_NAME environment variable, an example being:
 `export AL_NAME=/home/me/allegro/build/lib/liballegro_monolith.so.5.2`, then run jalleg as normal.
 You can also pass in AL_NAME like `java -DAL_NAME=the_path MyProgram` or `./gradlew -PAL_NAME=the_path`

-Since there is no release version yet, you can get the latest 0.1-SNAPSHOT via the OSSRH repository:

-Then you can add dependency on the snapshot:

 Maven:
 ```xml